Managing Multi-cloud Chaos

 Survey reveals the paradox organizations have solving multi-cloud challenges

 As the race to the cloud accelerates, both the benefits and the challenges of multi-cloud environments are becoming ever clearer.
-There is no question that multi-cloud deployments now play a foundational role in everything from internal business needs to digital transformation initiatives — but it’s also essential for IT to ensure effective visibility, governance, security, and control across both public and private clouds as multi-cloud deployments mature into standard IT and operational realms.
+There is no question that multi-cloud deployments now play a foundational role in everything from internal business needs to digital transformation initiatives — but it’s also essential for IT to ensure effective visibility, governance, security, and control across both public cloud and private cloud as multi-cloud deployments mature into standard IT and operational realms.
 Strategies are desperately needed to address these challenges.
 Adoption of a Polynimbus Secure Application Services blueprint can mitigate multi-cloud risk and operational challenges, including improving compliance, accuracy, and DevOps and SecOps needs, with reduced stress on IT personnel.

 To gain insights into current state and future direction of multi-cloud deployments, A10 Networks partnered with the Business Performance Innovation (BPI) Network for a global survey of IT and business executives.
 The findings offer a revealing look at the fast-evolving state of multi-cloud adoption, management practices, and platforms that will shape IT over the coming years.
 Some findings are in-line with what you may guess, but others are revealing at the true state of multi-cloud deployments, and a paradox.